Tracy, California Therapists

 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Tracy, California

 Tracy, California, a city of 90,889 in the San Joaquin Valley, is a pleasant little town about halfway between San Francisco and Sacramento.
 It has a diverse population and is a little more affordable than the San Francisco Bay area.
 While there may not be much to do in the town itself, residents are a mere two hours from some of the best nature that the US has to offer including the Pacific Coast, Lake Tahoe, Yosemite, and the Redwood forests.

 Mental Health in Tracy

-For many Californians, mental health is one of main chronic illnesses that affects their lives.
+For many Californians, mental health is one of the main chronic illnesses that affect their lives.
 While many residents in Tracy consider it to be a nice place to live, there are some specific characteristics about the town that may influence mental health in the area.

 - Crime: San Joaquin County has one of the highest rates of crime in California.
 Victims of crime and those who are afraid of becoming victims could benefit from speaking with a therapist.

 - Obesity: Obesity is one of the top health concerns in Tracy per a recent community health needs assessment (CHNA).
 Obesity may lead to a range of both mental and physical health challenges.

 - Long Commutes: Some residents make the 120+ mile roundtrip commute to San Francisco or Sacramento every day from Tracy.
 These long commutes can add to stress levels.